 While defining its pros and cons - Selenium, regardless of all the feels to be needy of a framework set up from the ground above every time you start anew.
 One loses a lot of time building a custom framework and then maintaining the framework instead of creating many essential tests.
-The worst part is the need to train others how to use it because of the custom made structure designed by you.
+The worst part is the need to train others how to use it because of the custom-made structure designed by you.

 Underlying causes that make an automation failure are

-selenium uses a framework based on php unit testing which is loosely based on php unit functions and so it can be much complex to run a few testings on a framework designed and so it needs a new custom framework for each desired functioning of another test.
+Selenium uses a framework based on PHP unit testing which is loosely based on PHP unit functions and so it can be much complex to run a few testings on a framework designed and so it needs a new custom framework for each desired functioning of another test.

 Poor programming skills

-sometimes the user doesn't understand the concept of selenium's unique abilities and misunderstands the versatile advancements of a particular strain of framework which causes the malfunctioning of the specific test run on it.
+Sometimes the user doesn't understand the concept of selenium's unique abilities and misunderstands the versatile advancements of a particular strain of framework, which causes the malfunctioning of the specific test run on it.

-Amazingly, the cypress framework works on a term where it is easy to write up scripts and to run them all together to see if it needed to be debugged for some malfunctions caused along the way to script the software.
+Amazingly, the cypress framework works on a term where it is easy to write up scripts and to run them all together to see if they needed to be debugged for some malfunctions caused along the way to script the software.

 The job here is to make selenium more user-friendly to give the developer the best use of his time and energy.
 Also, it allows us to explore programming languages like python and find out how the test runs can be made smoother and faster than ever before.